Transferring Local Authority Assets to the Community

 Community ownership can help to secure a local service or amenity (such as a community hall or a public open space), at a time when local authorities are looking to make economies.

 Local authorities can sell an asset at less than full market value where this would support a use that brings social, economic or environmental benefits for the area.

 Of course, such transfers are not without their challenges.
 Community groups may need support and advice to help them make a success of their project, and to ensure that it remains viable through changing circumstances.

-The updated version of Pillars of the Community outlines the process for asset transfers, both from a local authority and community perspective.
+In 2015 we published our updated guidance on heritage asset transfer, Pillars of the Community: The Transfer of Local Authority Heritage Assets.
+This document outlines the process for asset transfers, both from a local authority and community perspective.

 If you have any questions about the guidance or the case studies (including any suggestions for additional examples) please contact Owain Lloyd-James.